SteKelehan/Scalable-Computing/readme.md

 to just one student.
 If you haven't yet seen that mail, **first** check your inbox and spam folders, and only then send a mail to Christian to check.

-## Assignmnet Two 2000 mixed Password types to Crack
+## Assignmnet Two 2000 mixed Password Hashes types to Crack

 ### Discription